zadarastorage/dockerfiles/mysql/README.md

 # MySQL

 An example configuration of [MySQL](https://www.mysql.com/) running as ZCS.
+This configuration is an Alpha release so use it as an example only.

 You would map your VPSA volume as /mnt and a mysql directory and database will be created if it does not exist.